 The snub by CN was one of the reasons why Code Lyoko Evolution was slated to only air on the Moonscoop-owned Kabillion (as of this writing, the English-dubbed series has not been aired in America yet).

 How about The Iron Giant?
 Warner had no idea what to do with the movie so they gave it no promotion and no tie-ins.
 Director Brad Bird said "a mis-marketing campaign of epic proportions at the hands of Warner Bros., they simply didn't realize what they had on their hands."
 The film was greatly praised by critics and found a home with Cartoon Network broadcasts and home video.

-Same story with the Powerpuff Girls Movie.
+Same story with The Powerpuff Girls Movie.
 CN gave it major promotion on its channel cause of course, it was the first of their shows to get a theatrical run.
 Even flipping AMC and TNT helped them out with special promotions.
-But Warner Bros barely gave any mention of the movie outside the channel and the film couldn't reach a wider audience due to it.
+But Warner Bros. barely gave any mention of the movie outside the channel and the film couldn't reach a wider audience due to it.
 The movie sadly tanked (though reportedly did good in Japan as a Direct-to-Video release) and CN, having lost money in the deal, has avoided giving any of their shows a theater movie since (not helped by the boom of CGI animation).
-All planned movies for other CN shows (such as Codename: Kids Next Door and Ed, Ed & Eddy) were shifted into TV Movie production.
+All planned movies for other CN shows (such as Codename: Kids Next Door and Ed, Edd n Eddy) were shifted into TV Movie production.

 All season four episodes of The Garfield Show aired at 10:00AM, when the target audience was in school.